Story by Sandshoe.

 “Didn’t mean to get your goat up, Hon.
 What are you doin’?
 Thought you were at the tournament.
 You said other day.”

-Hon threw herself back down on the tarp and grunted as she resumed the same posture and reaching into the unseen under the chassis of the big yellow Chrysler.
+Hon threw herself back down on the tarp and grunted as she resumed the same yellowposture and reaching into the unseen under the chassis of the big yellow Chrysler.
 She was in it to win it, Merv told Foodge later.
 Foodge sucked on a lozenge and didn’t comment straight off.
 He was hands on a big case in court.

 Idle curiosity rarely got Foodge best of times.